Scamper10/EchoTweaks/README.md

 Fill a Chest with exactly 1,728 Cobblestone, and then open it.

 (For the uninitiated, just fill a single Chest all the way.)

+#### <ins>Diamonds To You</ins>

+Sharing is caring.

+Have another entity pick up a diamond you have thrown on the ground, Players and Zombies alike.

 #### <ins>Fully Furnaced</ins>